 Satisfactory Academic Progress is reviewed annually following the spring semester.
 This review includes any courses taken during the summer semester.
+For example, the Spring 2017 review included the Summer 2016, Fall 2016, and Spring 2017 semesters in the calculation.
 Students who fail to meet the Standards of Satisfactory Academic Progress will be placed on financial aid suspension and lose eligibility for all federal Title IV and state financial aid programs.
 They will be notified, in writing, of this action.
 In addition, they will be provided the opportunity to appeal this decision based on mitigating circumstances that may have occurred during the year or semester that could not have been anticipated (see below).